 Amounts owed by customers (Debtors or Accounts Receivables)

 If this area isn’t being constantly managed, it can cause cash flow to dry up.
-An example is, one of our clients had a customer which was a very large organization and he concluded they were always slow to pay.
+An example is, one of our clients had a customer which was a very large organisation and he concluded they were always slow to pay.

 But the truth was the purchase order and invoice didn’t match up, which caused difference between departments who didn’t pay and didn’t explain why.
-These invoices totaled $160,000, which is a hefty portion of the client’s cash flow.
+These invoices totalled $160,000, which is a hefty portion of the client’s cash flow.